 Discover how every mouthful of delicious red meat makes a positive impact on more than just your appetite.
 Because Good Meat is good in so many ways.

 Australia’s Good Meat is so much more than just good for you.
 The Australian red meat industry cares about our animals and wants to ensure they have a life worth living.
-We also care about a sustainable future for the planet and have voluntarily set a carbon neutral target.
+We also care about a sustainable future for the planet and are voluntarily working towards carbon neutrality.

 'Red Meat Green Facts' is a fast-facts way to get to the truth about red meat production in Australia.